-These tables are relevant for existing Employee Plan members who, under our current offering, would have had standard unit-based cover at 1 August 2019.
+These tables are relevant for Employee Plan members who were CareSuper members under our old offering, and would have had standard unit-based cover at 1 August 2019.
 If you join as a new Employee Plan member on or after 1 August 2019 different rates may apply.

 This table is relevant for Employee Plan members who, on or after 1 August 2019, reinstate their insurance (in some circumstances) or join CareSuper as a new Employee Plan member and receive insurance cover.